 - IAADFS funded an in-depth study to summarize the regulations that govern duty free operations in South American countries and to explain the breadth and importance of this market with respect to the impact on the local economies of these countries.

-- IAADFS has organized education programs and webinars on various topics of interest to both the buyer and supplier communities in the duty free industry for the benefit of association members and other industry representatives.
+- IAADFS organized education programs and webinars on various topics of interest to the buyer and supplier communities in the duty free industry for the benefit of association members and other industry representatives.

-- A five-year campaign by IAADFS to modernize some of the procedures that US-based duty free stores must follow resulted in beneficial changes to US Customs rules, simplifying procedures for these stores.
+- A five year campaign by IAADFS to modernize some of the procedures that U.S. based duty free stores must follow resulted in beneficial changes to U.S. Customs rules, simplifying procedures for these stores.

 - Most recently, IAADFS has been cooperating with other organizations to ameliorate the effects of the liquids and gels ban on the duty free industry.
-The association has been very active with other organizations trying to mitigate the loss of business from this ban, and to resolve the problem of how transient passengers are handled as they make their interim stops.
+IAADFS has been very active with other organizations trying to mitigate the loss of business from this ban, and to resolve the problem of how transient passengers are handled as they make their interim stops.